Do you want to learn how to speak Korean? If so, you’ve come to the right place!

-The second step for learning how to speak Korean is to learn the Korean numbers.
+The second step in learning how to speak Korean is to learn Korean numbers.
 There are two number systems in use in the Korean language, and we have a lesson on both of them.
 The lessons are explained in English, but knowing the Korean alphabet will help with the pronunciation of the numbers.

 The first system is the Sino-Korean number system, which the Korean language adopted from Chinese.
-Theses numbers are used often and quite easy to learn.
+These numbers are used often and are quite easy to learn.
 You only need to learn the first 10 numbers plus 100, 1000, 10000, and so on.
 The rest is all combining the basic numbers together.

 This is the most useful number system, so learn it first.
 It’s easy to learn because it’s structured.
-It follows patterns, and may even be easier to learn than numbers in English.
+It follows patterns and may even be easier to learn than numbers in English.

 The native Korean counting system only goes up to 99, but even those numbers can be tough to say.
-You’ll use these numbers to tell your age, or to count quantities like how many bananas you want to buy at the market, and so on.
+You’ll use these numbers to tell your age or to count quantities like how many bananas you want to buy at the market, and so on.

 Just start with the Sino-Korean system lesson and learn to count to 100.
-Then move onto the next step.
+Then move on to the next step.
 You can bookmark the lesson and then learn more about the native Korean numbers later.